docarray/docarray/docs/user_guide/representing/array.md

 assert (docs.image.tensor == np.zeros((3, 224, 224))).all()
 ```

-Or it can be None
+Or it can be None:

 ```python
 docs = DocVec[ArticleDoc]([ArticleDoc(title="Hello") for _ in range(10)])